 The most common cause of this nerve compression is a bulging or herniated lumbar disc.
 Sciatica may be accompanied by numbness, tingling, and muscle weakness in the affected leg.
 This pain can vary widely, from a mild ache to a sharp, burning sensation or excruciating discomfort.
 Sometimes it may feel like a jolt or electric shock.
 Sciatic pain often starts gradually and intensifies over time.
 It’s likely to be worse when you sit, cough or sneeze.
 The vast majority of the time, sciatic pain can be relieved through a combination of stretches, deep tissue massage and chiropractic care.

 Scoliosis is a sideways curve of the spine that causes stiffness and pain.
 The vertebrae can rotate at the thoracic level of the spine causing this curve and resulting in a hump near the rib cage.
 If the curve is more than 60 degrees it is considered serious.
-Usually this curve makes the waist or shoulders uneven.
+Usually, this curve makes the waist or shoulders uneven.
 Scoliosis can be treated in various ways to help alleviate pain and restore normal functionality.
 Chiropractic care can help improve this condition.
 We look at your overall health examining your spine as well as other factors of your lifestyle.
 Regardless of the treatment used, physical therapy may be added to scoliosis treatment to increase muscle strength and mobility.

 Most people do not realize how much they move their neck during the day until they are unable to do so.
-We associate the neck and upper back together, because most of the muscles that are associated with the neck either attach to, or are located in, the upper back.
-Most neck and upper back pain is caused by a combination of factors, including injury, poor posture, chiropractic subluxations, stress, and in some instances, disc problems.
+We associate the neck and upper back together, because most of the muscles that are associated with the neck either attach to or are located in, the upper back.
+Most neck and upper back pain are caused by a combination of factors, including injury, poor posture, chiropractic subluxations, stress, and in some instances, disc problems.

 Chiropractic Care To Improve Posture